hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 ```
 This is a wrong, older browsers can't handle it.

-For HMTL manipulation we need to add scripts tags at the end of index.html, for framework insertion etc. HMTL <head> is a better option.
+For HMTL manipulation we need to add scripts tags at the end of HTML file, for framework insertion etc. HMTL <head> is a better option.

 Whitespaces are ignored, spaces, tabs, new lines.
 To check error use f12 dev tools.
-JS is case sensitive, can't mixx up lower and upper cases.
+JS is case sensitive, can't mix up lower and upper cases.

 ```js
 //single line comment